 SSRF in PDF Renderer using SVG

-Some Information on this Post such as Target URL, Endpoint, and several others was modified due to Protect the Privacy of the Program
+Some Information on this Post, such asthe Target URL, Endpoint, and several others, was modified to protect the Privacy of the Program

 A few times ago, I had the opportunity to do Bug Hunting activities in one of the Private Programs a Bugcrowd.
 In this program, there is a complex application with various features.
 One of the highlights is converting objects to PDF, JPG, PNG files from SVG.